Who should take the undergraduate English Language Placement Exam (ELPE)?

 What if I already completed the Writing Program Placement?

 All international students whose first language is not English should take the ELPE.
 If you took the Writing Program Placement, that placement will not be counted.
 In most cases, the Writing Program notified students about this.

 When will I receive my exam score and know my placement?

-Within ten days after you have completed the exam, you will receive an email with your placement.
+Within 12-14 days after you have completed the exam, you will receive an email with your placement.
 You will either be placed into one of four writing courses in the EMS Program, or you will be referred to the Writing Program for further placement instructions.
 You can enroll in your EMS course in the same way as you do your other courses.

 What happens if I cannot enroll for the course in which I have been placed?

 We expect that some international students may experience delays in Fall 2021 which could prevent them from taking courses on campus.
 For that reason, this fall quarter all of the writing courses will have an option to take the course online; in most cases scheduling will not be a problem since online classes will be asynchronous.
 But if you are unable to enroll for other reasons, you can enroll in your required course during the winter quarter.